-- the difficulty of integrating the operations and personnel of acquired companies; - the potential disruption of our ongoing business; - the potential distraction of management; - diversion of business resources from core operations; - expenses related to the transactions; - increased accounting charges such as impairment of goodwill or intangible assets, amortization of intangible assets acquired and a reduction in the useful lives of intangible assets acquired; and - potential unknown liabilities associated with acquired businesses.
+- difficulty integrating the operations and personnel of acquired companies; - potential disruption of our ongoing business; - potential distraction of management; - diversion of business resources from core operations; - expenses related to the transactions; - failure to realize synergies or other expected benefits; - increased accounting charges such as impairment of goodwill or intangible assets, amortization of intangible assets acquired and a reduction in the useful lives of intangible assets acquired; and - potential unknown liabilities associated with acquired businesses.

 Any inability to integrate completed acquisitions or combinations in an efficient and timely manner could have an adverse impact on our results of operations.
 As we complete acquisitions, we may encounter difficulty in incorporating acquired technologies into our offerings while maintaining the quality standards that are consistent with our brand and reputation.
-In addition, we may not be able to recognize any expected synergies or benefits in connection with a future acquisition, combination or strategic relationship.
 If we are not successful in completing acquisitions or other strategic transactions that we may pursue in the future, we may incur substantial expenses and devote significant management time and resources without a successful result.
 Future acquisitions could require use of substantial portions of our available cash or result in dilutive issuances of securities.
 Technology sharing or other strategic relationships we enter into may give rise to disputes over intellectual property ownership, operational responsibilities and other significant matters.
 Such disputes may be expensive and time-consuming to resolve.